 \\This total includes other municipal employer's liabilities.
-From most recent State of Alaska PERS and TRS Annual Comprehensive Financial Report, 6/30/2021.
+From most recent State of Alaska PERS and TRS actuarial valuation reports, as of June 30, 2022.

-As of June 30, 2021, the State had no authorized but unissued general fund obligations:
+As of June 30, 2023, the State had no authorized but unissued general fund obligations:

 Authority Estimated Debt Term

 Service

 General Obligation \$0 \$0 N/A

 Subject to

 Appropriation \$0 \$0 N/A

-School Debt None Limited
+School Debt None Currently limited to N/A

-Reimbursement
+Reimbursement revisions through

+DEED for already

+authorized projects

 TOTAL \$0 \$0

-As of June 30, 2021, the State had debt obligations secured and paid by the general fund of approximately \$853.8 million, comprised of \$663.0 million of general obligation bonds, \$18.7 million of Certificates of Participation, and \$172.1 million of lease-revenue bond conduit issues of political subdivisions all issued in fixed rate mode.
-The Series 2020A general obligation bonds were issued in the par amount of \$84.56 million in fiscal year 2021.
-The original issue par along with premium (an amount investors pay to be paid a coupon rate that is higher than today's interest rates would otherwise yield) funded the final \$110.35 million of projects from the 2012 Transportation Act.
-The State's general fund secured debt is conservatively structured with level debt service and is currently amortizing principal at a rate of between \$40.1 and \$50.1 million per year through the forecast period.
+As of June 30, 2023, the State had debt obligations secured and paid by the general fund of approximately \$741.2 million, comprised of \$577.2 million of general obligation bonds, \$14.7 million of Certificates of Participation, and \$149.3 million of lease-revenue bond conduit issues of political subdivisions all issued in fixed rate mode.
+The State's general fund secured debt is conservatively structured with level debt service and is currently amortizing principal at a rate of between \$40 and \$50 million per year through the forecast period.
 No additional State general fund secured bond issuance authority exists at this time.

-As of June 30, 2021, the State had \$59.5 million outstanding in the Veteran's Mortgage Loan Program which the general fund guarantees but has never had to pay the debt service.
+As of June 30, 2023, the State had approximately \$41.3 million outstanding in the Veteran's Mortgage Loan Program which the general fund guarantees but has never had to pay the debt service.
+Subsequent to June 30, 2023, the AHFC issued Veteran's Mortgage Bonds in the approximate amount of \$49.9 million.
 This guarantee was obtained in 1982 as it was required by the 1980 Mortgage Subsidy Bond Tax Act to obtain tax exempt financing of mortgages for US military veterans in Alaska.
 This is the only debt issued by a political subdivision that is guaranteed by the State.
 The program maintains the highest credit rating of AAA prior to including the state guarantee, and therefore has no impact on the State's debt capacity.